Musk says he has $46.5B in financing ready to buy Twitter

 A Delaware corporation named X Holdings 1 was formed at the direction of Musk and some affiliates who intend to “acquire, directly or indirectly, all of the outstanding equity interests of, or directly or indirectly merge with Twitter Inc.,” according to a financing commitment letter the company submitted.

-Shares of Twitter rose slightly to $46.86 in Thursday midday trading after the financing became public.
-The share price is $7.34 below Musk's offer.
+Shares of Twitter rose slightly to $46.95 in Thursday afternoon trading, after the financing became public.
+The share price is $7.25, or 13% below Musk's offer.

 Musk “is seeking to negotiate a definitive agreement for the acquisition of Twitter ... and is prepared to begin such negotiations immediately,” the documents say.